|Some people do very well on a Zero-Carb Diet|

 I didn't know who Jeff was, other than he was someone from the Magic Bus site (a carnivore forum).
 He decided to try a zero-carb experiment at the end of 2007.

-A zero-carb diet can be a good low-carb option for those who can't process carbohydrate, but are they useful for everyone?
+A zero-carb diet can be a good low-carb option for those who can't process carbohydrates effectively, but can you actually eat all the calories you want if you don't eat any carbs?

 That's what Jeff wanted to find out.

-Jeff decided to drastically up his calories and fat percentage for 30 days.
-The essence of what he did was overeat on a very low-carb diet, sometimes referred to as overfeeding, since he went way over what the calorie theory said his maintenance should be.
+The essence of what he did was overeat on a very low-carb diet, sometimes referred to as overfeeding, since he went way over what the calorie theory said his maintenance calories should be.

 This experiment took place several years ago.
 I honestly do not remember the exact proportions of protein to fat he ate that month.
 That detail would be vital to know.
 I just remember that he cut his carbs to the bone, what Dr. Atkins called biologically zero, and reported his daily weight for the Magic Bus folks.